-A high deductible plan is one in which an enrollee typically has higher annual out of pocket expenses.
+A high deductible plan is one in which an enrollee typically has higher annual out-of-pocket expenses.
 The deductible is a much higher amount than in other types of plans.
 So why would an employee choose this plan?

 Another incredible benefit of a high deductible plan is that you have access to an HSA (health savings account).
 This type of account allows you to deposit money into it on a pre-tax basis, grow it with investments, and then use the grown money in a tax-free status if you’re using it for qualified expenses.

-It’s like an FSA, but better because any unused balance will rollover into the next year for you.
-If you use it for non-qualified expenses, you’ll be penalized, so be careful.
+It’s like an FSA, but better because any unused balance will roll over into the next year for you.
+If you use it for non-qualified expenses, you’ll be penalized so be careful.

 There are many expenses that insurance may not cover (including Medicare); HSAs may be a source of funds to cover these expenses in a tax-free status if they’re qualified expenses.
 This is an underutilized planning vehicle, especially by young people.

-CDHP: Consumer Driven Health Plans
+CDHP: Consumer-Driven Health Plans

-In short, it allows enrollees to look around and select competitive care in an effort to reduce costs.
+In short, it allows enrollees to look around and select competitive care to reduce costs.
 The philosophy is to put the power in the hands of the enrollee.
 It hasn’t been too popular of a plan since most people just don’t have the knowledge or time to research the world of medical care.
 You have more choices of medical care providers than traditional health care programs but that also means more research on your part.